-- Make the filling: In a large bowl, stir the apple slices, sugar, flour, lemon zest + juice, cinnamon, allspice, cloves, and nutmeg together until thoroughly combined.
+- Make the filling: In a large bowl, stir the apple slices, sugar, flour, lemon juice, cinnamon, allspice, and nutmeg together until thoroughly combined.
 Set filling aside as the oven preheats.
 This gives the filling a chance to rest.

 - Preheat oven to 400°F (204°C).

 - Finish assembling: Remove the other disc of chilled pie dough from the refrigerator.
 Roll the dough into a circle that is 12 inches diameter.
-Carefully lay the dough over the filling.
-Use a small paring knife to trim off excess dough from the sides.
-Cut slits in the top to form steam vents.
+Lattice the pie crust.
 Crimp or flute the edges to seal.

 - Lightly brush the top of the pie crust with the egg wash.
 Sprinkle the top with coarse sugar, if using.